 Crime of aggression

 Baek, Buhm-Suk, "The Definition and Jurisdiction of the Crime of Aggression and the International Criminal Court" (2006).
-Cornell Law School Graduate Student Papers.
-Paper 19.
+Cornell Law School J.D.
+Student Research Papers.
+19.